BenjaminNMitchell/Pyker/README.md

 ## Overview
-Pyker is made to help players to extract statistics and insights from poeker games.
+Pyker is made to help players to extract statistics and insights from poker games.

 ## Supported Formats
 - Pokernow